zapPilot/docs/docs/getting-started/index.md

 #### **On Any Supported Chain**

-- Ethereum, Arbitrum, Polygon, Base, BSC, Avalanche, Optimism, and more
+- We support leading Layer 2s, Ethereum, and Solana.

 ### Getting Funds Into Your Wallet